Viktor Yanukovych: Russian invasion of Ukraine

 Russia launched a full-scale invasion of Ukraine on 24 February 2022.
 On 2 March, Ukrayinska Pravda reported that Ukrainian intelligence sources believed that Yanukovych was spotted in Minsk, Belarus, and that it was Russia's intention to declare Yanukovych as President of Ukraine in the event of Russian forces gaining control of Kyiv.
 (Note: Analysts in Newsweek claimed that Putin would like to have installed the chairman of the Opposition Platform — For Life, Viktor Medvedchuk, as president instead.)

 On 2 March 2022 the Security Service of Ukraine raided the Kyiv District Administrative Court in an attempt to physically block Yanukovych's lawsuits to overturn his removal of the constitutional powers as President of Ukraine to be heard.

 According to Ukrainska Pravdas sources Yanukovych left Minsk on 7 March 2022, and again he vanished from the public eye.

 Russia's Kyiv offensive ended in failure, with its forces withdrawing from Kyiv Oblast by 2 April 2022.
-This seems to have ended any chance of Yanukovych being placed in power.
+This seems to have ended any chance of Yanukovych being returned to power.

 In 2023, Yanukovych was stripped of his Ukrainian citizenship by President Volodymyr Zelenskyy.

 In September 2025, Russian media published an interview with Yanukovych in which he insisted on supporting Ukraine's accession to the European Union and called potential Ukrainian membership in NATO a "disaster".

+According to an investigation published by the Ukrainian YouTube channel "Toronto TV" in July 2026, Yanukovych currently resides in the Russian resort town of Sochi together with his partner and members of their respective families.
+Based on data retrieved from healthcare agencies, in Russia Yanukovych uses a passport issued on the name of Oleg Leonov.